 A legal clinic to address the HDFC crisis was held on January 16th at the City College of New York's North Academic Center (NAC) Ballroom.
-Participants in the legal clinic were able to meet with lawyers to discuss specific questions concerning their HDFC.
+Participants in the legal clinic were able to meet with lawyers to discuss articipants in the legal clinic were able to meet with lawyers to discuss specific questions concerning their HDFC.
 Following the individual sessions, a panel discussion was held for all attendees.
 Numerous agencies, community organizations, and other elected officials, including but not limited to the New York City Department of Buildings (DOB) and New York City Department of Housing Preservation and Development (HPD), the HDFC Coalition, as well as Senator Brian Benjamin and Assemblymember Carmen de la Rosa, attended the event and helped answer questions.
 Attendees described the clinic as enormously helpful and informative, and expressed interest in another future clinic.
 Thank you to everyone who came out and made this event an overwhelming success!